 Furthermore, anti-doping controls will be set up near the finish line.
 Federation representatives will subject the first three runners in each category and a series of runners picked at random to doping tests.

 3,000 women and men will devote their free time to help competitors to tackle their challenge.
 Volunteers will now have a website dedicated to their presence in races held in Paris: www.partagetapassion.com.

 Year-round communication with volunteers helps organisers to be aware of their expectations.
 Their calendar includes two events besides the races:

-	- A fun event reserved for race volunteers will be held in a green area of Paris
+- A fun day reserved is held in a green area of Paris

 - A yearly evening event boosts communication and celebrates their commitment.

 - The Schneider Electric Marathon de Paris supports the HeForShe campaign.
 HeForShe is a solidarity campaign for the advancement of gender equality initiated by UN Women.
 Its goal is to engage men and boys to take action and help build a fairer, more equal world.

 Ever since UN Secretary-General Ban Ki-moon and UN Women Ambassador Emma Watson launched the campaign at the United Nations on 20 September 2014, hundreds of thousands of men all over the world have championed the cause, including heads of state, CEOs and university presidents.